 - 1. Visit http://tplinkmodem.net, and log in with the account you set for the modem router. - 2.
 Click Quick Setup on the top of the page.
-Then follow the step-by-step instructions to connect your router to the internet. - 3.
-To enjoy a more complete service from TP-Link (remote management, TP-Link DDNS, etc.), log in with your TP-Link ID or click Register Now to get one.
-Then follow the instructions to bind the modem router to your TP-Link ID.
+Then follow the step-by-step instructions to connect your router to the internet.

-- 1. To learn more about the TP-Link Cloud service, please refer to the TP-Link Cloud section. - 2.
-If you do not want to register a TP-Link ID for now, you may click Log In Later to proceed. - 3.
-If you have changed the preset wireless network name (SSID) and wireless password during the Quick Setup process, all your wireless devices must use the new SSID and password to connect to the router.
+1. If you have changed the preset wireless network name (SSID) and wireless password during the Quick Setup process, all your wireless devices must use the new SSID and password to connect to the router.